-Within this argument, we will discuss mainly two concepts: Martin Heidegger's dismantling of the subject/object duality and Charles Taylor's idea about the movement from intuitive thinking to articulation.
+Within this argument, we will discuss mainly two concepts: Martin Heidegger's dismantling of the subject/object duality and Charles Taylor's idea about taking identity not to be atomistic but community embedded. .
 In discussing Heidegger, the paper will use Okrent’s pragmatic interpretation of Heidegger's Being and Time.
 According to Heidegger's phenomenology, the human subject (Dasein) is characterized as always existing through understanding.
 As understanding is characterized as intentional, our existence is intentional.
 This intentionality and understanding is mainly practical, as "[o]ne understands something practically if one knows how to deal with it and how to cope with it."
 It is also holistic, since as "[T]hings can be understood only in relation to one another … those relations are principally instrumental rather than casual … and the properties these things are understood as having are functional."
 To understand a hammer, one has to understand the way it relates, in "real-time," to the nail and the wall and the way each of them cooperated functionally.
 The same goes for when a person understands the concept of an 'argument': this means he is able to link functionally an assumption, conclusion, rhetorical devices (metaphor, analogy), and logical devices.
 Understanding is many times complex and still precognitive; we understand even though we are not aware.
 We become interpretive, and consciousness, when we encounter a problem while handling a situation.
 Thus, Heidegger's theory breaks the dualities of subject/object and mental/physical.
-It is not that we think and then express ourselves, as thinking occurs while we talking, within the action itself.
+It is not that we think and then express ourselves, as thinking occurs while we actually talk, within the action itself.
 Nevertheless, as the world is meditated through our direct surroundings (environment), we actually understand ourselves through specific surroundings and not in a worldly way.
 These surroundings may be physical but may also consist of language, symbols, common ideas—community.
 "To say that Dasein is essentially 'being-with' is to say that every individual Dasein, in order to be Dasein, must as a logical necessity inhabit a shared world; and that insofar as it acts in a way appropriate for its community, it has an implicit practical understanding of the other members of that community as purposive agents who also use things as they ought to be used."
 The world in not abstract, geophysical, and total; it is our locality.
 Taylor accepts Heidegger's perspective of men as a local 'self-interpretive animals'.
 Thus, along with recognizing the universal-democratic and abstract concept of respect, there exists a kind of respect that links the subject to his social role, within the community he is living in.
 This is a perfectionist understanding as it binds the moral concept of identity and the political concept of community.
 Our identity is, partially at least, constructed through questions surrounding us.
 FS is not a pure critical thinking practice, as it is constructed via autonomy and identity.
 And as Heidegger and Taylor claim, these concepts have strong ties with community and the issues that matter to it.

 In conclusion, when FS encounters the educational sphere, it abandons the meaning of 'principle' and adopts the meaning of 'practice.'
 As such, FS becomes much more procedurally and epistemologically sensitive; it is much more prone to procedural limitations.
 On the other hand, as a pedagogical practice it imposes a duty on the educational system to train and experiment students in provocative and radical ways.
+If within public sphere autonomy serves FS, within educational sphere FS serves autonomy.